Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Spectral sequences

 for the cellular cochains of~$X$ with coefficients in a~$K$--vector space~$V$.
 The~$\rmE_1$ page of the spectral sequence~\eqref{eq:Leray--SerreE1} is concentrated in the row with~$t=0$, and

 is the vector space of~$K$--valued functions on the~$s$--cells of~$X$.
-The~$\rmd_1$ differential turns the groups above into the cellular cochain complex of~$X$ with coefficients in the field~$K$, and from its~$\rmE_2$ page on, this spectral sequence necessarily degenerates.
-This is one argument to show that the cohomology~$\rmH^\bullet(X)$ can be computed as cellular cohomology, and up to isomorphism it does not depend on the cellular structure. \end{example}
+The~$\rmd_1$ differential turns the groups above into the cellular cochain complex of~$X$ with coefficients in the field~$K$, and from its~$\rmE_2$ page on, this spectral sequence necessarily degenerates. \end{example}